jueves, 19 de diciembre de 2019

 In observation' we can discern three independent forces: the seer, the seeing, and the seen.
 Our individual power of attention enables us to exert the power of seeing just by focusing the attention to an object However the source of sight does not come from ourselves.
 The power of 'seeing' is given.

-Full attention without reference to the ego (felt-self-sense) gives rise to those rare moments of experience without thought.
+Full attention without reference to the ego (felt-self-sense) gives rise to the rare experience of seeing without thought.
 In the absence of thinking you are simply seeing.You see the tree and not you looking at a tree.
-This is the experience of the unity of seer-seeing-seen.
+You experience of the unity of seer-seeing-seen (without being identified with the seer).

 viernes, 12 de abril de 2019